 - Buffalo Chicken Chili: In the past fall football games meant finger foods like chicken wings, but as we mature, it is time to class up the tailgate.
 This Buffalo chicken chili (recipe here!) tastes exactly like those Buffalo wings, but no greasy fingers you can make it far in advance to serve for your guests.
 The red pepper giving that chili the heat also heats up your metabolism even while you sit around watching the game.
 And studies show that they work diet double duty by also decreasing your appetite by moderating levels of the “hunger hormone” ghrelin.

 - Steak and Hollandaise Sauce: Is it a comfort food?
 Well, in our opinions it would be nearly impossible to not feel warm and snuggly with each rich and hearty bite of beef.
 The great news is that it is a perfect slim down menu item too!
 First, the carnitine in the steak carries fatty acids into the cells so they can be burned as fuel.
 Eating steak also protects you from a zinc deficiency, which can reduce leptin, the hormone that regulates your appetite and let’s you know that you are full.
 The hollandaise sauce (mmm…) on top is made dreamy featuring with the high levels of vitamin D found in the egg yolks.
 Did you know that vitamin D has been touted as the “Skinny vitamin”.
 Researcher found that women who were deficient in vitamin D were, on average, 16.3 pounds heavier than women who were not vitamin D deficient.
 So, pour on that Hollandaise to lower your possible D deficiency this fall.
 Get our 5 grilling tips here.
+(There are also some great recipes in this BBQ guide!)

 - Chinese Fried Rice: Rainy fall days just seem perfect for takeout and nothing says takeout more than Chinese Fried Rice.
 However, while traditional fried rice won’t help you trim, our Micronutrient Miracle Fried Rice will supply the familiar flavor while reducing your carb intake dramatically.
 The carb and calorie reduction alone will (along with the elimination of belly bloating soy sauce) start the slim down, but it’s the vitamin C in the secret cauliflower “rice” that can really make the pounds fall off this season by simply boosting the benefits of the exercise you already do.
 Researchers at Arizona State University proved that individuals with low levels of vitamin C burned 25 percent fewer calories during the same period of exercise than those who had adequate vitamin C levels.
 So fix up some fried “rice” and augment your bodies’ ability to burn calories.